 - WAN & SD-WAN

-- IoT for the enterprise (no consumer gadgets)
+- Enterprise IoT (no consumer gadgets) & IIoT

 What We Look For In Your Pitches

-Packet Pushers looks for interesting technology that advances a product in a significant way or solves a problem.
-We want to communicate this sort of tech to our audience of senior engineers.
-In particular we are interested in:
+We look for press releases announcing significant product advancements.
+We want to communicate this sort of information to our audience of senior engineers.
+In particular, we are interested in:

 - Companies emerging from stealth